iann0036/former2/cli/README.md

 #### Service Names

-Below is a list of services for use with the `--include-services` and `--exclude-services` argument:
+Below is a list of services for use with the `--services` and `--exclude-services` argument:

 <details><summary>Expand</summary>